 If you have this disorder, or just can’t tolerate loud noises, are you going to live in torment the rest of your life?

 Can anything be done like “now” to change the quality of your life?

 One approach is using hypnosis to overcome Misophonia by scheduling office sessions with a trained hypnotherapist.
 In as short as one or two sessions, you can learn cues to block out the “noise” triggers that would normally set you off and can begin to engage in life more pleasurably!
-If you want to discuss working directly with us on your particular issue to see if we can help and advise you on a next step, then check out our Hypnosis Services or you can contact us here.
+If you want to discuss working directly with us on your particular issue to see if we can help and advise you on a next step, then check out our Special Hypnosis Services Programs.